theoladune/AIVC-Seminar/text/script.md

-Having these two modes allows the system to select the most suited one pixel-wise, offering better content adaptation.
+Having these two modes allows the system to select the most suited one pixel-wise, offering better content adaptation and thus better performance, reducing the rate by around 10%.

 # Sending correction

-Let's have a look to the second coding mode where we send a correction to the prediction.
+Let's have a look to the first coding mode where we send a correction to the prediction.

 ---